Ute Tray Dimensions Australia 2026: Every Ute Measured

 Width Between Wheel Arches (the spec that matters most)

 Width between the wheel arches is the narrowest usable point in the tray.
 Once you can't fit a pallet, a Gyprock sheet or a packed wheelbarrow flat between the arches, the rest of the tub geometry is academic.
-Here are the numbers ranked.
+An Australian standard pallet is 1,165mm square, so that is the number every tray below is measured against.

 | Rank | Ute | Between Arches | Fits a 1,165mm pallet? |